hanneshapke/pyzillow/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-pyzillow
+PyZillow
 ========

 A python library to access the Zillow APIs
 ------------------------------------------

-pyzillow is a Python wrapper for Zillow's API (http://www.zillow.com/howto/api/APIOverview.htm).
+PyZillow is a Python wrapper for Zillow's API (http://www.zillow.com/howto/api/APIOverview.htm).

-Currrently, pyzillow supports the GetDeepSearchResults and GetUpdatedPropertyDetails API endpoints.
+Currently, PyZillow supports the **GetDeepSearchResults** and **GetUpdatedPropertyDetails** API endpoints.

-With pyzillow, you are able to directly convert an address/zipcode (GetDeepSearchResults API) or zillow id (GetUpdatedPropertyDetails API) into real estate data from the Zillow database.
+With PyZillow, you are able to directly convert an address/zipcode (GetDeepSearchResults API) or Zillow ID (GetUpdatedPropertyDetails API) into real estate data from the Zillow database.

 Contents:
 =========